metallb/metallb/website/content/community/_index.md

 From there, you can use Invoke to build Docker images, push them to registries, and so forth. `inv -l` lists the available tasks.

+To build and deploy MetalLB to a local development environment using a kind cluster, run `inv dev-env`.

 For development, fork
 the [github repository](https://github.com/google/metallb), and add